Contributed By Old South British Chambers

 These include businesses trading significantly in cash, such as tradespeople, taxpayers trading in land, and taxpayers with overseas bank accounts.
 IR may also audit taxpayers in a particular geographic area.
 As an example, businesses in certain agricultural and horticultural regions may become targets because of the prevalence of tax evasion amongst certain work groups with which the businesses may operate.

 High net worth individuals and significant enterprises are a perennial target of IR.
 For these taxpayers, risk reviews and audit are more likely to be prompted by unusually complex structures, unorthodox financing transactions, uncertainty over compliance by controlled foreign companies and foreign trust structures, transfer pricing or BEPS issues.
+IR has initiated a controversial survey of high net worth individuals’ effective tax rates with a view to future tax policy changes.

 The length of audit depends on the issues and tax types involved, the records to be reviewed, the complexity of the taxpayer’s affairs, the quality of the taxpayer’s records and the co-operation of the taxpayer.
 Complicated audits may run for several years.

 If the time bar is lifted, there is legally no time limit on IR’s ability to reassess, but administratively IR will not normally reassess for more than ten years.
-The four-year time bar is generally considered to be positive for taxpayers and IR as it offers certainty for when an assessment will be considered final, but it can also drive an audit to a conclusion when IR wants to prevent an income tax year "falling out" of time, and that can be disadvantageous.
-Because of this, a process of time bar waiver applies.
+The four-year time bar is generally considered to be positive for taxpayers and IR as it offers certainty for when an assessment will be considered final, but it can also drive an audit to a conclusion when IR wants to prevent an income tax year “falling out” of time, and that can be disadvantageous.
+Because of this, a process of time bar waiver is available to taxpayers.

 While this shift to digital audits is underway, many audits are still carried out by exchange of paper documents.
 Sometimes, IR will still review information at a taxpayer’s premises for ease of communication and accessibility of documentation.
 The questioning of taxpayers may occur voluntarily or compulsorily, with different legal consequences applying in each case.
 Compulsory interviews will normally occur on IR premises and under oath.